-Valuation of Debt Securities and Provisioning Criteria for Non-Performing Debt Securities75
+Valuation of Debt Securities and Provisioning Criteria for Non-Performing Debt Securities91

 - 9.1 This is applicable only to the debt securities held by Collective Investment Schemes for determining daily Net Asset Value (NAV). - 9.1.1 For this purpose, debt security means any security issued by a company or a body corporate for the purpose of raising funds in the form of redeemable capital includes Term Finance Certificates (TFCs). bonds, debentures, Sukuks, and commercial papers etc. - 9.1.2 The SECP directs all the AMCs to apply the enclosed methodology in true letter and spirit to arrive at fair valuation of debt securities and provisioning thereon for determining true and fair daily NAVs.
 Adoption of the said methodology is aimed at bringing consistency across the mutual fund industry and is expected to lead to fair price discovery of debt securities.
 Methodology for Valuation of Debt Securities and Provisioning criteria for Non-Performing Debt Securities are enclosed at Annexure-VI and Annexure-VII of this circular respectively - 9.1.3 The value of debt of securities based on methodology for valuation of debt securities shall be determined and announced by MUFAP on the monthly basis (in the middle of the month).
 However, in case of any significant event (like changes in discount rate, KIBOR, etc.), fresh valuation of debt securities shall be carried out by MUFAP immediately.
 After expiry of (8) weeks, the valuation of debt securities shall be determined and announced by MUFAP on daily basis.
 MUFAP shall announce these valuations on its website and shall maintain all the relevant data and working for at least 18 months. - 9.1.4 In order to ensure consistent application of the methodology for valuation of debt securities, the MUFAP, in consultation with the Commission, shall appoint an accounting firm for conducting audit on regular basis. - 9.1.5 Given the specialized nature of methodology for valuation of debt securities the same shall be reviewed by MUFAP on an ongoing basis and at least quarterly.
-Any refinements that are deemed necessary shall be presented by MUFAP to the Commission immediately for its consideration.

-9.2 Reporting of trade information by all AMC for dealing in debt securities76

-9.2.1 In order to ensure that valuations of debt securities derived from the prescribed methodology are meaningful and that NAVs are true and fair representative, the Commission deems it appropriate to direct all AMCs to report to the Mutual Funds Association of Pakistan as and when they execute all transactions (buy or sell trade) in a debt security.
+Any refinements that are deemed necessary shall be presented by MUFAP to the Commission immediately for its consideration. - 9.2 Reporting of trade information by all AMC for dealing in debt securities92 - 9.2.1 In order to ensure that valuations of debt securities derived from the prescribed methodology are meaningful and that NAVs are true and fair representative, the Commission deems it appropriate to direct all AMCs to report to the Mutual Funds Association of Pakistan as and when they execute all transactions (buy or sell trade) in a debt security. - 9.2.2 Therefore, all AMCs are hereby directed to report trade related information for debt securities to MUFAP in accordance with the format mentioned below.